SciProgCentre/kmath/docs/templates/README-TEMPLATE.md

 ## Requirements

 KMath currently relies on JDK 11 for compilation and execution of Kotlin-JVM part.
-We recommend using GraalVM-CE 11/17 for execution to get better performance.
+We recommend using GraalVM-CE or Oracle GraalVM for execution to get better performance.

 ### Repositories